Contents

 Definitely!
 Each stop opens the door to a vibrant quartier.
 Saint-Germain-des-Prés is ideal for cafés, while Le Marais brims with art and boutiques.

-How long does a complete loop of the hop-on-hop-off cruise take?
+How long does a complete loop of the Hop-on Hop-off cruise take?

 A full loop of the cruise route takes approximately 1.5 to 2 hours if you choose not to hop off.